logzio/documentation/docs/user-guide/k8s-360/overview.md

 * **Cluster** - The cluster associated with the chosen view.
 * **Namespace** - The unique namespace.
 * **Status** - Indicates whether that condition is applicable, with possible values **True**, **False**, or **Unknown**.
 * **CPU** - Amount of CPU used.
-If the CPU is not capped, you'll see an indicator stating **no limit**.
+You'll see an indicator stating **no limit** if the CPU is not capped.
 * **Memory** - An average calculation of how much memory is in use.
 * **Uptime** - The duration of how long the chosen view has been running.
 * **Security risks** - The number of potential security risks.

-And more.
+Nodes include a **Kubernetes custom labels** section, where you can quickly understand and verify the configuration of Kubernetes resources without leaving the context of the quick view.

 ![Pod upper menu Overview](https://dytvr9ot2sszz.cloudfront.net/logz-docs/k360/pod-upper-overview-sep.png)

-Each view lets you dive deeper into the data by using the links at the top of the quick view.
+Dive deeper into the data by using the links at the top of the quick view.
 Click on **See Metrics**, **See Traces**, or **See Logs** to navigate directly to the relevant view.

 ### Quick view tabs

 :::note
-To enrich your existing and newly sent data, use the [Telemetry Collector](https://app.logz.io/#/dashboard/integrations/collectors?tags=Quick%20Setup) to configure and send data quickly, followed by the [Easy Connect](https://docs.logz.io/docs/user-guide/telemetry-collector/ezkonnect/) platform to effectively instrument Kubernetes applications with OpenTelemetry auto-instrumentation.
+Use the [Telemetry Collector](https://app.logz.io/#/dashboard/integrations/collectors?tags=Quick%20Setup) to configure and send data quickly to enrich your existing and newly sent data.
 :::

 Each quick view includes several tabs that provide additional information you can act on.
-For each tab, you can change the time frame chosen by clicking on the date bar at the top.
+For each tab, you can choose the time frame by clicking on the date bar at the top.

 <h3 id="#pods-tab">Pods tab</h3>